 Stepping through the mirror - the anatomy of denial.

 Every so often I think that writing this blog is cowardly!
 Then I think I should make a complaint to his ethical body.
 That I should step forward and see how the judgment goes.
-But then I remember exactly why it is I'm not doing that, and why it can't happen.

 I certainly deserve one.